Guadalupe Briseño

-Guadalupe "Lupe" Villalobos Briseño (born 1933) is a civil rights activist who led the Kitayama Carnation Strike in 1968-1969.
+Guadalupe "Lupe" Villalobos Briseño (1933–2024) was a civil rights activist who led the Kitayama Carnation Strike in 1968-1969.
 In 2020, Briseño was recognized for her work and was inducted into the Colorado Women's Hall of Fame.

 Biography

 Guadalupe Villalobos was born in 1933 and grew up in a family of migrant workers who traveled around Texas often.
 Her father was a crew leader to recruit workers for the Libby company.

 Lupe and Jose Briseño Sr. married in 1951 and had five children including Jose Briseño Jr.

 The family moved to Weld County, Colorado around 1957, and worked on farms in Windsor, Eaton, and Fort Lupton.
 Her children graduated from Brighton High School, and one of her sons enlisted in the Air Force.

 Kitayama Carnation Strike

 Briseno began working at that Kitayama Corporation floral plant in Brighton, Colorado when her children were old enough to attend school.
 She witnessed miserable conditions for the mostly Mexican-American women, including long hours with no overtime pay, unsanitary eating areas, and an unsafe workplace that led to accidents and health problems.
 The nurseries had uncovered floors where the high humidity turned dirt to mud, and many workers slipped and fell or caught colds, flu, or pneumonia.

 She and Rachel Sandoval, Martha del Rael, Mary Padilla, and Mary Silas created the National Floral Workers Organization (NFWO) and developed a four-step plan of action: